Tractonomy/apriltag_ros/README.md

     # (optional) list of tags
     # If defined, 'frames' and 'sizes' must have the same length as 'ids'.
     tag:
+      track_all: false                    # optionally track all tags with default name except the once listed in frames
       ids:    [<id1>, <id2>, ...]         # tag IDs for which to publish transform
       frames: [<frame1>, <frame2>, ...]   # frame names
       sizes:  [<size1>, <size1>, ...]     # tag-specific edge size, overrides the default 'size'